pagkly/Zed/Investopedia3/Human-Life Approach.md

 **Step One:** Estimate the insured’s remaining lifetime earnings, taking into consideration both the “average” annual salary and potential future increases, which will have a significant impact on life insurance requirements.

-**Step Two:** Subtract a reasonable estimate of annual [income taxes](https://www.investopedia.com/terms/i/incometax.asp) and living expenses spent on the insured.
+**Step Two:** Subtract a reasonable estimate of annual [[income taxes]](https://www.investopedia.com/terms/i/incometax.asp) and living expenses spent on the insured.
 This provides the actual salary needed to provide for family needs, minus the presence of the insured.
 As a rule of thumb, this figure should be close to about 70% of the pre-death income, although this number may vary from family to family, depending on individual budgets.

 **Step Three:** Determine the length of time for which earnings will need to be replaced.
 This time period could be until the insured’s dependents are fully grown, and no longer require financial support, or until the insured's assumed retirement age.

-**Step Four:** Select a [discount rate](https://www.investopedia.com/terms/d/discountrate.asp) for future earnings.
-A conservative figure for this estimate would be the assumed rate of return on U.S. [Treasury bills](https://www.investopedia.com/terms/t/treasurybill.asp) or [notes](https://www.investopedia.com/terms/t/treasurynote.asp).
+**Step Four:** Select a [[discount rate]](https://www.investopedia.com/terms/d/discountrate.asp) for future earnings.
+A conservative figure for this estimate would be the assumed rate of return on U.S. [[Treasury bills]](https://www.investopedia.com/terms/t/treasurybill.asp) or [[notes]](https://www.investopedia.com/terms/t/treasurynote.asp).
 This is needed because a life insurance company will leave a death benefit in an interest-bearing account.

 **Step Five:** Multiply the net salary needed by the length of time needed to determine the future earnings.
 Then, using the assumed rate of return, figure out the [present value](https://www.investopedia.com/terms/p/presentvalue.asp) of future earnings.